earlephilhower/arduino-pico/docs/install.rst

 out the 2.0 beta Arduino please install the release 1.8 version beforehand to ensure needed device drivers are present.

+**Note for Linux Users**: If you installed the Arduino IDE using Flatpak, which is common in Pop!_OS, Fedora, and Mint, among others, you may need to configure Flatpak to allow the IDE access to files outside your home folder.
+The RP2040 device is sometimes mounted as a folder in /opt or /media, which Flatpak will prevent the Arduino IDE from accessing.
+For Arduino IDE V2, override the filesystem restriction using ``flatpak override --user --filesystem=host cc.arduino.IDE2`` .
+For For Arduino IDE < V2, use ``flatpak override --user --filesystem=host cc.arduino.arduinoide``.

 1. Open up the Arduino IDE and go to File->Preferences.
 2. In the dialog that pops up, enter the following URL in the "Additional Boards Manager URLs" field:  https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json